 Email [email protected] and tell us what needs to be changed and the new information you’d like entered.
 We’ll take care of everything else!

-TuitionFit shows you the offers uploaded by other students whose ACT score (if you entered an SAT score or a HS GPA we convert that to an ACT scale) and EFC are similar to yours.
+TuitionFit shows you the offers uploaded by other students whose ACT or SAT score, high school or college GPA and EFC are similar to yours.
 We determine similarity for each user individually.
-Each user's merit and need numbers determine the center of their similarity category.
-For merit, we use a range of +/- one ACT point (converted as described above).
-For need, we use predetermined EFC categories that are narrower if the user qualifies for Pell Grants (at its narrowest, those ranges are less than $2,000) to align with the federal government's matrix for awarding Pell Grants.
-These categories widen considerably when students' EFC rises above the threshold for Pell Grants and subsidized student loans.
+EFC categories are narrower if the user qualifies for Pell Grants (at its narrowest, those ranges are less than $2,000) to align more closely with the federal government's matrix for awarding Pell Grants.
+These categories widen considerably when students' EFC rises above the threshold for Pell Grants.
+We have already filtered your "See Prices" display list with only those offers that match your academic and financial profile.

 Sticker Price includes tuition, required fees, standard housing on-campus, and a standard on-campus meal plan.
 If the Sticker Price shown is in red text, that means we’re displaying the previous sticker price because the upcoming year’s sticker price for this college has not been published yet.
 The sticker price will be updated when it becomes available.
 If the sticker price reflects a price that’s only applicable to students residing in the same state as the university, “In-state” will show below the dollar amount.